Sebobo/Shel.Blog/README.md

 * Atom feed support with the feed document type
 * Content element showing latest blog entries
-* Blog entry with it's own template and navigation elements
+* Blog articles with their own template and navigation elements
+* Categories to group articles
 * Social buttons for twitter and facebook can be configured
 * Easily customizeable
-* AMP support for individual blog entries
+* AMP support for individual blog articles

 ## You found a problem or have ideas for improvements?